 - Hypoglycemic: consistent range below 4 mmol/l or 70 mg/dl

 Chronic hyperglycemia can be measured via the HbA1c test.
 The definition of acute hyperglycemia varies by study, with mmol/l levels from 8 to 15.

-Symptoms which may be associated with high blood sugar are frequent hunger, frequent thirst, frequent urination, blurred vision, fatigue (sleepiness), weight loss, poor wound healing, dry mouth, dry or itchy skin, tingling in feet or heels.
+High glucose levels may trigger symptoms such as frequent hunger, frequent thirst, frequent urination, blurred vision, fatigue (sleepiness), weight loss, poor wound healing, dry mouth, dry or itchy skin, tingling in feet or heels.